 Patagonia Sun Mask

-- Ultralight 94% polyester/6% spandex jersey wicks moisture, dries quickly and feels smooth against the skin; with Polygiene® permanent odor control and 50+ UPF sun protection.
-Fair Trade Certified™ sewing
+- Ultralight 94% polyester (35% recycled)/6% spandex jersey wicks moisture, dries quickly and feels smooth against the skin; with Polygiene® permanent odor control and 50+ UPF sun protection; Fair Trade Certified™ sewn

 - Tapered design covers the neck and stays put without constriction or tight spots

 - Flat-sewn seams for all-day comfort

 - Highly breathable fabric minimizes eyewear fogging and muffled voice

 - Sublimation print for soft hand

 - Easily converts into a hat, headband, neck gaiter or wristband

 - Artists by color: Kenny Clarke ( RWHG); Paul Puckett (TPWH); Patagonia original art (FCAT, FZPR, TFCP, FZTA)